There’s a lot to love about taking an Italy road trip!

 If possible, we highly recommend adding a couple of days in Bologna, the capital of the region, to one end of your road trip!

-The Lakes of Northern Italy
+The Major Lakes of Northern Italy

-Northern Italy is positively packed with stunning Alpine lakes that are a delight to visit, and a northern Italy road trip is the perfect way to experience them!
+Northern Italy is positively packed with stunning Alpine lakes that are a delight to visit, and a Northern Italy road trip is the perfect way to experience them!

 Most lake-focused Italy road trips focus on some combination of the large and beautiful lakes of Como, Garda, and Maggiore, mixing in stops and lakeside small towns, along beautiful hiking trails, and sometimes in nearby cities like gorgeous Verona.